-Figure 4-24.
-Weight Vector for the First Four Principal Components
+Figure 4-17.
+Weight Vectors for the First Four Principal Components

 The first principal component (Table 4-20) combines two response groups identified in the correlation analysis.
-One group represents the level of congestion present in the network and the second group represents the effects of congestion on the throughput of flows that transit typical access routers.
+One group represents the effects of resource sharing and congestion on the throughput of flows that transit typical access routers.
 Such flows are most numerous in any given simulation.
-Further, congestion occurs most often at access routers.
+The second group represents the level of congestion present in the network.
+Congestion occurs most often at access routers.
 Thus, the PCA finds that the largest source of variance in the 22 responses arises from the level of congestion at access routers in the simulated network.